 Rate change with battery voltage

 In addition to this problem with voltage, the undisturbed rate of the Eureka does not seem to be very stable.
 The following graph shows the rate of this clock in the initial portion of the preceding example, when running at the normal operating voltage.
 I’ve magnified the view to show more detail.
 In this graph, the rate can be seen to change on the order of two minutes a day, over and over, throughout the 40 minute sample period.
 This is very erratic behavior for a clock.
-In addition to this general choppiness, you can see a longer period variation as well.
+In addition to this general choppiness, there is a longer period variation as well.
 This cycle has a 60 minute period and is caused by the minute hand being raised up and down.
-A similar cycle with a 6 hour period can be traced to the hour hand.
+A similar cycle with a 12 hour period can be traced to the hour hand.

 Inherent fluctuation in rate